cosmincatalin/hbase-cluster/readme.md

 ## Wiki

-A wiki of this project can be found at [HBase Wiki](https://github.com/cosmincatalin/hbase-cluster/wiki)
+A wiki of this project can be found [here](https://github.com/cosmincatalin/hbase-cluster/wiki)

 ## Overview

-Use this ready-made cluster as your starting point to experimenting with HBase 0.98.3.
+Use this ready-made cluster as your starting point to experimenting with Big-Data technologies.
 You have total freedom in modifying it to match your needs while having a solid foundation to start with.

 ## Quick start

-You'll need about **8 GB of RAM** in the default configuration.
+You'll need about **11 GB of RAM** in the default configuration.
 7 virtual machines will be created.
 The cluster was tested on **Linux**, **Mac OS** and **Windows**.

 ##### Dependencies